 I slowly read the part where she starts to read.
-By this time, one of my students have tears in their eyes.
+By this time, two of my students have tears in their eyes.
 I looked at all of them and told them that they could all learn how to read if they worked hard.

 “It’s not easy,” I told them.
 It’s a lot of work, but if you work at it, I promise you will learn.

 By the time I finished, you could hear a pin drop in the room.
 Just the effect I wanted.
 If you would like to read the review I wrote on Thank You, Mr. Falker, click here.